Apply for a Web Portal Services Business License in Dubai

 The digital economy is reshaping how businesses connect with customers, and web portals sit at the very heart of that transformation.
 From e-commerce platforms to information aggregators and online marketplaces, web portal services are among the fastest-growing segments in the global ICT sector.
 Dubai, with its world-class infrastructure and business-friendly regulatory environment, has positioned itself as a leading hub for this activity, and the Dubai South Business Hub Free Zone offers one of the most accessible routes to market for entrepreneurs and established operators alike.

-What Is the Web Portal Services Business Licence?
+What Is the Web Portal Services Business License?

-The Web Portal Services Business Licence falls under the ICT (Information and Communications Technology) category and is classified under Activity Code 6312.
-This licence authorises businesses to operate web portals, which are broadly defined as platforms that act as gateways or entry points to a wide range of internet resources and services.
+The Web Portal Services Business License falls under the ICT (Information and Communications Technology) category and is classified under Activity Code 6312.
+This license authorises businesses to operate web portals, which are broadly defined as platforms that act as gateways or entry points to a wide range of internet resources and services.

 According to the ISIC classification framework, this activity encompasses the operation of sites that use a search engine to generate and maintain extensive databases of internet addresses and content in an easily searchable format.
 It also covers the operation of websites that act as portals to the internet, including media sites that provide original content.